jeffnb/python-intermediate/README.md

 Windows takes a bit work to get python up and running correctly.
 Once running it should be able to be used quickly going forward

 *Note*: Windows 10 allows for a built-in Ubuntu linux image that greatly enhances the power of Windows for development.
+This process is not required for the class but does have benefits to look into later.
 These instructions will get you started: https://www.windowscentral.com/how-install-linux-distros-windows-10

 #### Python Install
 * Download the installer for python from here: https://www.python.org/downloads/release/python-362/